 - “Xeneta Offers New Approach to Index-Linked Container Contracts” – JOC.com

-Named among Top 5 AI Startups for Supply Chain Management by Business Insider Intelligence, Transmetrics offers predictive optimization Software-as-a-Service based on Artificial Intelligence and machine learning for the cargo transport industry.
+Named among Top 5 AI Startups for Supply Chain Management by Business Insider Intelligence, Transmetrics is at the forefront of maritime logistics startups movement.
+It offers predictive optimization Software-as-a-Service based on Artificial Intelligence and machine learning for the cargo transport industry.
 All of their solutions consist of several steps – data cleansing and enrichment, demand forecasting and predictive optimization.

 Transmetrics works with leading cargo companies like NileDutch, enabling them to streamline empty container flows through their unique predictive asset management tool, AssetMetrics.
 The software provides daily rolling AI-driven forecasts for the next 10-12 weeks based on the historical data and the external factors influencing the demand.
 The system also suggests the most optimal and actionable global plan for empty repositioning, storage, repair & maintenance for the next 12 weeks, which takes into account all the related costs (including grading, stevedoring, gate costs, etc.).